manwar/theweeklychallenge/content/blog/review-challenge-093.md

 [**Lubos Kolouch**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-093/lubos-kolouch/perl/ch-2.pl)

-Lubos uses `Moose` to create a `Point` object,  a tree node that also contains an attribute to hold partial sums, and a `SumPath` object which knows how to recursively walk a tree and set the `total_value` attributes it finds along the way.
-The base case for the recursion adds the `total_value` at the last `Point` to a `total_sum` atribute, which is ultimately the value requested.
+Lubos uses `Moose` to first create a `Point` object,  a tree node that also contains an attribute to hold partial sums, and then a `SumPath` object, which knows how to recursively walk a tree and set the `total_value` attributes it finds in the Points along the way.
+The base case for recursion adds the `total_value` at the last `Point` to a `total_sum` atribute, which is ultimately the value requested.
 Nice.

 ```perl
     package SumPath;